ZacharyHRQ/ETI-Payment/README.md

    - interaction with wallet service to fetch user wallet
    - interaction with transaction service to retrieve transaction of wallet user
+   - frontend on QnA page to redirect to transactions frontend
    - frontend to show the transactions of user wallet

 ## Endpoints that require Authentication